 The field only contains boolean values: true meaning all the record’s media files have been uploaded successfully; and false meaning at least 1 or more of the record’s media files have not been uploaded successfully.
 The false value has a tooltip next to it that shows which media file was not uploaded when you hover the mouse over it.

 For any media file that wasn’t uploaded, the file name on the Table tab is usually in blank font, and it has a tooltip next to it.
-The tooltip indicates that the media file was not uploaded successfully when the mouse is hovered over it.
+Hovering the mouse over the file name shows a tooltip that indicates that the media file was not uploaded successfully.